-- Use CI tools like RapidMiner to analyze data, construct models, train them, optimizing hyperparameters. - Develop CI models and use various methods and hyperparameters to solve different tasks and achieve good performance (high generalization accuracy and low errors), using Python frameworks and libraries. - Tune, regularize and optimize the developed models and adapt various learning strategies. - Create classifiers, detectors, regressors, and clustering models. - Implement associative structures, search for similarities and groups of objects, and construct recommendation tools.
+- Use CI tools like RapidMiner to analyze data, construct models, train them, optimizing hyperparameters. - Develop CI models and use various methods and hyperparameters to solve different tasks and achieve good performance (high generalization accuracy and a low error), using Python frameworks (e.g. Keras) and libraries.
+Tune, regularize, optimize developed models and adapt various learning strategies.
+Create classifiers, detectors, regressors, and/or clustering models - details will be given during the laboratories. - Implement a data mining model searching for frequent patterns using your skills and experience in any programming language like Python, C++, C#, or Java. - Implement associative structures, search for similarities and groups of objects, and construct recommendation tools using your skills and experience in any programming language like Python, C++, C#, or Java.